Ayush-Raj-01/Java/README.md

-﻿ Java is an object-oriented, platform-independent programming language used for a variety of applications, from web development to mobile apps.
+﻿ Java is an object-oriented, platform-independen programming language used for a variety of applications, from web development to mobile apps.

   Key Features: